THOMASELOVE/431-classes-2023/projB/submission_status.md

 # Status of 431 Project B Material Submission

 Everything is due at 9 AM Sunday 2023-12-17.
-If your project says **READY** below, you're all set.
+If your project says **Ready** below, you're all set.

 ## First set of 10 (alphabetically)